-The State of Oregon is making an outstanding effort to extend health care to the poor, does its own Part-D (prescription coverage) insurance which is open to everyone, and publishes an excellent guide book to help sort out the many insurance offerings which overwhelm us (with cost comparisons) through the Senior Health Insurance Benefits Assistance (SHIBA) department.
+The State of Oregon is making an outstanding effort to extend health care to the poor, does its own Part-D (prescription coverage) insurance which is open to everyone, and publishes an excellent guide book to help sort out the many insurance offerings which overwhelm us through the Senior Health Insurance Benefits Assistance (SHIBA) department.
 For those living in other states, I caution that costs/rates vary widely, even within Oregon.

-* The guide book contained a revelation for me: Medicare (alone) does not provide for an annual physical examination^.
+* Oregon's guide book contained a revelation for me: Medicare explicitly does not provide for an annual physical examination^.
 Presumably, you have to come in (or be hauled in) with a pending medical problem.
 In looking at the benefits of the Pacific Source "Medicare Advantage" alternative, I again see no mention of an included nuts and bolts physical examination.

 I remember an old study showing that there was no morbidity/mortality rate difference between people given annual exams and those not.
 Perhaps that's largely still the case --at least for the run-of-the-mill health care I can afford.

-So aside from the financial exposure of only having Medicare, it does seem that you need to pay something out of pocket for an actual physical examination --either directly or through some other insurance.
+So aside from the financial exposure of only having Medicare, it would seem that you need to pay something out of pocket for an actual physical examination --either directly or through some other insurance.

-^ I have experienced occasional hands-on examination,
+^ However: I have experienced occasional hands-on examination,

 panels several months apart, perhaps due to tracking specific conditions.

 Everything's been covered by our current Medicare + medigap coverage.